j-maas/recipe-box/README.md

   - [x] Show quantities in method.
 This is helpful when assembling ingredients while cooking.
   - [ ] Highlight occurrences of ingredients on hover.
   - [ ] Prevent display from turning off while cooking.
 (Wake Lock API (in draft) is only reasonable implementation.)
+    - [x] Workaround: Allow playing a soothing YouTube video in a loop.
+    - [ ] Offer customization of what video to play.
   - [ ] Allow setting portions.
   - [ ] Embed timers.
   - [ ] Instead of brute deletion, have a bin to protect against accidental deletion.